California Indecent Exposure Defense Attorneys

 Indecent exposure is simply defined as purposefully exposing oneself in a public manner where said exposure is considered lewd and out of place.
 Intentional exposure of part of one’s body, where exposure of that particular part is seen as offensive and contrary to the decency standards set forth in a specific community, is for all intensive purposes classified as indecent exposure.

-Although indecent exposure criteria may vary by region, with certain regions being much less tolerable of exposure than others, it remains consistent throughout that exposure of one’s genitalia, backside, or chest region (for females) is lacking in decency and therefore characterized as indecent exposure accordingly.
+Although indecent exposure criteria may vary by region, with certain regions being much less tolerable of exposure than others, it remains consistent throughout that exposure of one’s genitalia lacking in decency and therefore characterized as indecent exposure accordingly.

 Defining Indecent Exposure in California

-- Procures, counsels, or assists any person so to expose himself or take part in any model artist exhibition, or to make any other exhibition of himself to public view, or the view of any number of persons, such as is offensive to decency, or is adapted to excite to of thoughts or acts is guilty of a misdemeanor.”
+- Procure, counsel or assist any person so to expose himself or take part in any model artist exhibition, or to make any other exhibition of himself to public view, or the view of any number of persons, such as is offensive to decency, or is adapted to excite to of thoughts or acts is guilty of a misdemeanor”

-For an offense in which a person enters a private residence or the inhabited portion of any building, punishment can include up to one year in prison.
+For an offense in which a person enters a private residence or the inhabited portion of any building, punishment for this crime could be up to 364 days in jail.
 For all subsequent instances of indecent exposure, a convicted offender is guilty of a felony.
-Also worth noting is that the first offense of indecent exposure may result in a felony conviction if the offender has a previous conviction.
+Also worth noting is that the first offense of indecent exposure may result in a felony conviction if the offender has a previous criminal conviction.

 Call Wallin & Klarich Today If You Are Accused of Indecent Exposure

-With offices in Los Angeles, Sherman Oaks, Torrance, Tustin, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, there is an experienced Wallin & Klarich criminal defense attorney near you, no matter where you work or live.
+With offices in Orange County, Riverside, San Bernardino, Victorville, Torrance, West Covina, Los Angeles and San Diego, there is an experienced Wallin & Klarich criminal defense attorney available near you no matter where you work or live.

 Call us today at (877) 4-NO-JAIL (877-466-5245) for a free consultation.
 We will get through this together.